-The simulation results discussed above indicate that the mesoscale model (RAMS), when coupled with the explicit urban model TEB, has an enhanced ability to reproduce
+The simulation results discussed above indicate that the mesoscale model (RAMS), when coupled with the explicit urban model TEB, has an enhanced ability to reproduce the boundary layer over urban areas.
+In this section we further discuss the impact of representing an explicit urban model within the mesoscale modeling system.

-4.1 Temperatures and fluxes change over the urban region (UHI simulation)
+4.1 Temperature and flux change over the urban region (UHI simulation)